 It may be helpful to join an in-person support group or online community of childhood cancer survivors.
 Support groups also exist for parents of children diagnosed with cancer.
 This allows you to talk with people who have had similar first-hand experiences.
 Other options for finding support include talking with a friend or member of the health care team, individual counseling, or asking for assistance at the learning resource center of the place where your child received treatment.

 Parents, other family members, and friends may also go through periods of transition.
 A caregiver plays a very important role in supporting a child diagnosed with cancer, providing physical, emotional, and practical care on a daily or as-needed basis.
 Many caregivers become focused on providing this support, especially if the treatment period lasts for many months or longer.

 However, as treatment is completed, the caregiver's role often changes.
 Eventually, the need for caregiving related to a child’s cancer diagnosis will become much less or come to an end as your child gets older.
 Family counselors at pediatric cancer centers can help with this transition.
 You can also learn more about adjusting to life after caregiving.

 Healthy living after cancer

-Survivorship may be a strong motivator to make positive lifestyle changes, often for the family as a whole.
+Survivorship may be a strong motivator to make lifestyle changes, often for the whole family.

 Talk with the doctor to develop a survivorship care plan that is best for your child’s needs.